metacube-games/starknetid.go/README.md

 Please refer to the [examples](examples/main.go) for more usage examples.

+## Documentation

+The library is documented using GoDoc.
+You can find the documentation [here](https://pkg.go.dev/github.com/metacube-games/starknetid.go).

 ## Features

 The library is still in development and not all features are implemented yet